TheYoBots/Lishogi-Bot/README.md

 - If you don't have Python, you may download it [here](https://www.python.org/downloads/).
 When installing it, enable `add Python to PATH`, then go to custom installation (this may be not necessary, but on some computers it won't work otherwise) and enable all options (especially `install for all users`), except the last .
 It's better to install Python in a path without spaces, like `C:\Python\`.
 - To type commands it's better to use PowerShell.
 Go to Start menu and type `PowerShell` (you may use `cmd` too, but sometimes it may not work).
 - Then you may need to upgrade pip.
 Execute `python3 -m pip install --upgrade pip` in PowerShell.
-- Download the repo into lishogi-bot directory.
+- Download the repo into Lishogi-Bot directory.
 - Navigate to the directory in PowerShell: `cd [folder's adress]` (example, `cd C:\shogi\lishogi-bot`).
 - Install virtualenv: `pip install virtualenv`.
 - Setup virtualenv: